evansbenj/Reduced-Representation-Workshop/De-multiplexing.md

 `PM582 TTATCCGTAG`

 `PM584 CGCTATACGG`
 `PM592 CACGCAACGA`
 `PM602 ATCCGTCTAC`

 We will use this information in a moment to de-multiplex our data.
 Lets use emacs to make a text file that contains this information.
 Please type `emacs monkey.pools` to generate a file called `monkey.pools`.
-Now type the information above in the file.
-When you are done type `Ctrl-X` and `Ctrl-S` to save it and then `Ctrl-X` and `Ctrl-C` to close the program.
+Now copy and paste the information above to your emacs window.
+Then type `Ctrl-X` and `Ctrl-S` to save it and then `Ctrl-X` and `Ctrl-C` to close the program.

 ## Fasta and Fastq format